Photonic quantum information processing using the frequency continuous-variable of single photons: Gaussian Boson sampling in the frequency domain of single photons

 Experimentally, implementing the FGBS algorithm could involve utilizing an integrated circuit designed to take as input $n$ single photon states with a Gaussian spectrum.
 It is worth noting that currently, single photon sources with a frequency Gaussian spectrum are not readily available; typically, they exhibit a Lorentzian spectrum, as demonstrated in \cite{somaschi_near-optimal_2016}.

 However, heralded single-photon sources offer a workaround, as they can have a Gaussian spectrum when the initial photon pair also exhibits one \cite{PhysRevA.98.043813}.
-This can be achieved through techniques such as engineering the spatial poling of the non-linear crystal \cite{PhysRevA.93.013801} or using an integrated AlGaAs circuit \cite{10.1063/1.5015951}.
-In contrast to Boson Sampling, where the performance is limited by the challenge of creating exactly identical single-photon sources, our protocol is not constrained by the need for identical photon pair sources.
-This flexibility arises from the ability to initiate the computation by using different single photon states with different Gaussian spectra.\\
+This can be achieved through techniques such as engineering the spatial poling of the non-linear crystal \cite{PhysRevA.93.013801} or using an integrated AlGaAs circuit \cite{10.1063/1.5015951}.\\

-Similar to the preceding sections, a fundamental element for a multimode interferometer achieving large frequency entanglement among single photons is the non-linear frequency beam-splitter \cite{Le_Jeannic_2022,PRXQuantum.4.030326}.
-Current implementations are near-deterministic, so cascading multiple non-linear frequency beam-splitters provides a credible pathway towards the generation of large frequency-entangled states of single photons.
-Detection involves the use of superconducting nanowire single-photon detectors (SNSPDs) that are resolved in frequency mode number.
-A challenge arising from the cryogenic operational conditions of SNSPDs involves integrating the single-photon source, the interferometer, and the detection onto a single chip.
-Such an integration was recently experimentally accomplished in \cite{Lange:22}.
+Similar to the preceding sections, a fundamental element for a multimode interferometer achieving large frequency entanglement among single photons is the non-linear frequency beam-splitter, achieved experimentally in \cite{Le_Jeannic_2022} by a non-local carving operation of the joint spectral amplitude of initial separable two-photon state.
+We provide in Appendix \ref{appendix:FBS} the description of such a scheme.

+A frequency mode-resolved detector is equivalent to a "random frequency mode sorter".
+A mode sorter takes an input beam containing a superposition or mixture of various optical modes and spatially (or otherwise) separates these modes so that each emerges from a different output port (see for instance \cite{fontaine_laguerre-gaussian_2019}).
+For example, an OAM mode sorter can direct photons carrying different orbital angular momentum values into distinct spatial channels \cite{ionicioiu_sorting_2016}.
+The device typically implements a tailored optical transformation—often via specially designed refractive or diffractive elements—that maps a specific mode property (like the helical phase front of OAM modes) onto a position or another easily separable degree of freedom.
+In some implementations, interferometric techniques or phase-correcting elements are used to enhance the separation between modes.\\